 It’s a fortified island which you can visit in about one hour, and it’s mostly famous for its past as one of Greece’s leper colonies during the last century.

-The island of Spinalonga, now open to the public for daily visits, has also been subject of several books, a best-seller novel, and a famous Greek TV series.
-Spinalonga was also featured in the lesser known short film, Last Words (W. Herzog)
+The island of Spinalonga, now open to the public for daily visits, has also been the subject of several books, a best-seller novel, and a famous Greek TV series.
+Spinalonga was also featured in the lesser-known short film, Last Words (W. Herzog)